-Ms. Disco and Ms. Stoltzfus presented proposed language regarding creating a new class of clinics for school based clinics (class D) that would stock drugs, epi-pens and albuterol.
-They will work with the clinic committee to develop recommendations for the baord.
+Ms. Disco and Ms. Stoltzfus presented proposed language regarding a new class for school based clinics (class D) and stock drugs, epi-pens and albuterol was discussed.

 Mr. James Brown in attendance stated that he would like to be involved in the clinic committee.